hyneho/kafka/README.md

 See [Test Retry Gradle Plugin](https://github.com/gradle/test-retry-gradle-plugin) for and [build.yml](.github/workflows/build.yml) more details.

+# Running a Kafka broker in KRaft mode <a name="running-a-kafka-broker-in-kraft-mode"></a>
+## Using compiled files <a name="using-compiled-files"></a>
+    KAFKA_CLUSTER_ID="$(./bin/kafka-storage.sh random-uuid)"
+    ./bin/kafka-storage.sh format -t $KAFKA_CLUSTER_ID -c config/kraft/reconfig-server.properties
+    ./bin/kafka-server-start.sh config/kraft/reconfig-server.properties

+## Using docker image <a name="using-docker-image></a>
+    docker run -p 9092:9092 apache/kafka:3.7.0

+# Test Coverage <a name="test-coverage"></a>
-### Generating test coverage reports ###
+## Generating test coverage reports <a name="generating-test-coverage-reports"></a>
-Generate coverage reports for the whole project:
+* Generate coverage reports for the whole project:

       ./gradlew reportCoverage -PenableTestCoverage=true -Dorg.gradle.parallel=false

-Generate coverage for a single module, i.e.:
+* Generate coverage for a single module, i.e.:

       ./gradlew clients:reportCoverage -PenableTestCoverage=true -Dorg.gradle.parallel=false

+# Other actions <a name="other-actions"></a>
-### Building a binary release gzipped tar ball ###
+## Building a binary release gzipped tar ball <a name="building-a-binary-release-gzipped-tar-ball"></a>
     ./gradlew clean releaseTarGz

 The release file can be found inside `./core/build/distributions/`.

-### Building auto generated messages ###
+## Building auto generated messages <a name="building-auto-generated-messages"></a>
 Sometimes it is only necessary to rebuild the RPC auto-generated message data when switching between branches, as they could fail due to code changes.
 You can just run:

     ./gradlew processMessages processTestMessages

-### Running a Kafka broker in KRaft mode

-Using compiled files:

-    KAFKA_CLUSTER_ID="$(./bin/kafka-storage.sh random-uuid)"
-    ./bin/kafka-storage.sh format -t $KAFKA_CLUSTER_ID -c config/kraft/reconfig-server.properties
-    ./bin/kafka-server-start.sh config/kraft/reconfig-server.properties

-Using docker image:

-    docker run -p 9092:9092 apache/kafka:3.7.0

-### Cleaning the build ###
+## Cleaning the build <a name="cleaning-the-build"></a>
     ./gradlew clean

-### Running a task for a specific project ###
+## Running a task for a specific project <a name="running-a-task-for-a-specific-project"></a>
 This is for `core`, `examples` and `clients`

     ./gradlew core:jar